-A walkers’ paradise adorned with ancient trees and undulating terrain, Raassay hosts a myriad of paths awaiting exploration, all of which are graced with ineffable intrigue.
-Sandwiched between Skye and the mainland, this geological sight of interest is a playground for a subspecies of bank vole, and a land of adventure for humans.
-The name Raasay means ‘Isle Of The Roe Deer’.
+Ripe for exploration, the Isle of Raasay is a walker’s paradise adorned with undulating terrain and many paths lined with ancient trees.
+Sandwiched between the Isle of Skye and the mainland, this geological sight of interest is a playground for a subspecies of bank vole and a land of adventure for humans.
+The name Raasay means Isle of the Roe Deer.